 Fruit Bat Soup: The Traditional Palau Delicacy

 Beauty is in the eye of the beholder, they say.
 And that’s exactly what you’ll think after trying Palau’s famed delicacy – Fruit Bat Soup.
-This is truly one of the weirdest foods around the world.
-Served in a large bowl with a delicious soup bursting with flavor, and a whole bat staring right into your soul.
+This is truly one of the weirdest foods eaten around the world.
+Served in a large bowl of delicious soup bursting with flavor, and a whole bat staring right into your soul.

 The visual is intriguing enough.
 But how exactly did this dish come about?
 Is it really worth all the hype around it?
 Let’s find out!
 In this article, we break down everything you didn’t know about fruit bat soup.

 History of Fruit Bat Soup

 To understand the history of fruit bat soup, it’s important to first touch on the tropical island Palau, where the dish originates from.

 Historically, Palau’s protein came almost exclusively from fish.
 Over time, it became a country with some exquisite seafood.
 This became a little too tedious and limiting, however, as there were few meat options apart from fish.
 Therefore, many people in the region took to eating bats as an alternate source of protein.

 The small fruit bats, that the dish consists of, reside in forested areas at the top of trees.
 While most kinds of bats eat insects, fruit bats consume wild fruits, flowers and nectar as their main diet, and hence help with the distribution of seeds during the process.